 BATTERY INSTALLATION - Insert a 9 Volt battery, connectors first, into the battery holder observing polarity markings.
 Snap the back end of the battery fully into the holder.
 An alkaline battery should provide approximately one year of operation.
-After the battery is installed, the display shows 'Clock Error' and 'Run Setup.'
-After 5 seconds the Monitor display will 'go to sleep' to conserve battery power.
-Pressing the green button will 'wake up' the Monitor.
-If you see 'Fault Error #\\', please note the error number and contact the factory for troubleshooting.
+After the battery is installed, the display shows "Clock Error" and "Run Setup."
+After 5 seconds the Monitor display will "go to sleep" to conserve battery power.
+Pressing the green button will "wake up" the Monitor.
+If you see "Fault Error #", please note the error number and contact the factory for troubleshooting.
 An automatic check of the battery capacity is performed daily.
-The status is displayed every time the Monitor to is turned on.
-Whenever 'LOW' is in the display, it indicates it is time to replace the battery.
+The status is displayed every time the Monitor is turned on.
+Whenever "LOW" is in the display, it indicates it is time to replace the battery.
 Wait for the display to go to sleep (no display), then replace the battery within 5 seconds of the display going off, to ensure no loss of data.
-Press the buttor to wake the Monitor up and you should see 'Battery OK' in the display.
-If you are using auxiliary power, the battery will serve as a backup in case of a power failure, but must be kept in the Monitor for operation.
+Press the button to wake the Monitor up and you should see "Battery OK" in the display.
+If you are using the AC transformer version of the Monitor, simply plug in the transformer.
+The battery will serve as a backup in the case of a power failure, but must be kept in the Monitor for operation.